KingGerry01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Empty - creates an empty file called hello
-Execute - adds execute permission to the owner of the file hello
+Multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello